Ebola Fast Facts

 1990 - In Texas and Virginia quarantine facilities, four humans develop Ebola antibodies after contact with monkeys imported from the Philippines.
 None of the humans has symptoms.

-1995 - An outbreak in Democratic Republic of the Congo (formerly Zaire) leads to 315 reported cases and at least 250 deaths.
+1995 - An outbreak in DRC (formerly Zaire) leads to 315 reported cases and at least 250 deaths.

 2000-2001 - A Ugandan outbreak (SUDV) results in 425 human cases and 224 deaths.

-2001-2002 - An EBOV outbreak occurs on the border of Gabon and Republic of the Congo (ROC), which results in 53 deaths on the Gabon side and at least 43 deaths on the Republic of the Congo side.
+2001-2002 - An EBOV outbreak occurs on the border of Gabon and Republic of the Congo (ROC), which results in 53 deaths on the Gabon side and at least 43 deaths on the ROC side.

 2007 - An EBOV outbreak occurs in the Democratic Republic of the Congo (DRC), 187 of the 264 cases reported result in death.
 In late 2007, an outbreak in Uganda leads to 37 deaths, with 149 cases reported in total.